alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/EDF_file_processing_with_R_eyelinkReader.md

 Not sure if those are added when installing edfapi from SR Forum

-Tried commenting those out (adding “#” at the beginning of the line but that didn't work even when we restarted R. Not sure when the offending path is getting created.
+Tried commenting those out (adding “#” at the beginning of the line but that didn't work even when we restarted R. I realized later that those aren't used in the offending line or its associates:

-* In the source code for eyelinkReader, namely eyelinkReader/R/zzz.R, one can see lines like library_path <-'/Library/Frameworks/edfapi.framework/'
+* In the source code for eyelinkReader on line 70 of eyelinkReader/R/zzz.R, one can see: library_path <-'/Library/Frameworks/edfapi.framework/'

-It's probably that line of code that gets concatenated with another edfapi.framework for some reason.
-But I don't know why it doesn't reset when I quit R and reload, maybe I need to reinstall the package and then we'll see that the EDFAPI_LIB or _INC has an effect.
+It's that line of code that gets concatenated with another edfapi.framework somewhere.

+### Fixing it on a Github fork of my one

+Created a fork of Pastukhov's github repo, then change the zzz.R file.
+Change line 70 of zzz.R  to   library_path <-'/Library/Frameworks/'

+Now can install from my fork using devtools:

+devtools::install_github("alexholcombe/eyelinkReader", dependencies=TRUE)

+Test it with:

+gaze <- eyelinkReader::read_edf('dataForTestingOfCode/A20b.EDF')

 ### 22 May on Alex's Mac